 This article is written for home/office scenarios, it’s NOT recommended for production.

-In this article, we will show you how to create a Site-to-Site VPN between Azure and Windows RRAS Server.
+In this article, we will show you how to deploy a Site-to-Site VPN between Azure and Windows RRAS Server.

-My home office started growing and I need to connect my on-premises environment to Azure.
+Our home office started growing and we need to connect my on-premises environment to Azure.
 Now to build hybrid connectivity to Azure, you have a couple of options.
 You can read about all the options on Microsoft documentation here.

 What if you don’t have a compatible VPN appliance such as Ubiquiti, Cisco, F5, Fortinet, etc.?